 The Fund may be used to finance pre-development loans for non-profit housing developers; loans to provide housing for low-income elderly persons with special needs; bridge loans and gap financing to reduce the costs of residential development; construction of new housing or the rehabilitation or preservation of existing housing; site acquisition; construction loan guarantees; collateral; or operating capital.
-The Fund may also be used to defray administrative costs, which are capped at 10 percent of revenues.
-In addition, \$4 million may be made available to the Workforce Housing Land Trust.31
+Additionally, the fund can be used to secure bonds issued for the benefit of the New Communities Initiative or other purposes consistent with the Housing Production Trust Fund uses, capped at \$16 million.
+Council authorization is required to secure financing for the New Community Initiative or other purposes consistent with the Housing Production Trust Fund uses for any amount above \$16 million.
+The Fund may also be used to defray administrative costs, which are capped at 15 percent of revenues.
+In addition, \$4 million and at most \$18 million may be made available to the Workforce Housing Land Trust33 and the Rent Supplement Fund, respectively.

 DEDICATION OF REVENUE SOURCE: The Fund's primary source of revenue is a transfer of 15 percent of annual deed recordation and transfer tax revenue.
-As of September 30, 2016, the Fund had a balance of \$250.31 million.32
+As of September 30, 2018, the Fund had a balance of \$167.40 million.34

-31 The "Workforce Housing Land Trust" is a non-profit organization chosen by the D.C. government to administer a pilot program to develop affordable housing for people who work in the District of Columbia.
+33 The "Workforce Housing Land Trust" is a non-profit organization chosen by the D.C. government to administer a pilot program to develop affordable housing for people who work in the District of Columbia.

-32 Government of the District of Columbia, Comprehensive Annual Financial Report, Year Ended September 30, 2016, p.
-130, Table N60, Schedule of FY 2016 Fund Balance.
+34 Government of the District of Columbia, Comprehensive Annual Financial Report, Year Ended September 30, 2018, p.
+132, Table N10-1, Schedule of FY 2018 Fund Balance.